CrowdStrike/psfalcon/README.md

 If you're using an MSSP configuration, you can target specific child environments using the `-CID` parameter during token requests.
 Your choice is saved and all requests will be sent to that particular CID unless a new `Request-FalconToken` command is executed that specifies a new environment.

-### Exporting Tokens
-You can export a token your have requested using the `.ExportToken()` method, which creates `$HOME\Falcon.token`.
-Once exported, this token will be automatically loaded with PSFalcon, which enables support for multi-threaded PowerShell scripts.
-If the token has expired it will be ignored.